AshwatPrasanna/EyeSight/README.md

 # EyeSight
-AI-enabled $20 accessibility technology for the visually impaired with model collaboration and innovative directional haptics
+AI-enabled $20 accessibility technology for the visually impaired using model collaboration